 - Marking of final year projects.

-Additionally, you should have received (if appropriate) a copy of the report and College/School Response of the previous External Examiner for the programme with your appointment letter.
-Please contact us if you haven’t.
+Additionally, External Examiners should have received (if appropriate) a copy of the report and Faculty Response of the previous External Examiner for the programme with their appointment letter.
+Please contact Academic Quality Services if this is not the case.

-Colleges/Schools are expected to provide each External Examiner with various documents.
-As an External Examiner you should receive:
+Faculties are expected to provide each External Examiner with various documents.
+An External Examiner should receive:

-- Relevant subject benchmark statements (though you can also access these from the QAA’s website);
+- Relevant subject benchmark statements (these can also be accessed at the QAA’s website);

 - Programme specifications for the relevant programme(s);